Chasmiccoder/Q-Sup/README.md

 # Q-Sup
-A messaging interface using a QKD protocol
+A web-based interface to perform QKD.

 # Abstract